 Licensed Practical Nurse

 Licensed practical nurses (LPNs) - also known as licensed vocational nurses (LVNs) - take care of medical tasks like checking vital signs, administering catheters, and in some states, as permitted, giving prescribed medicines.
 LPNs may also help with day-to-day tasks like washing or dressing, or teaching family members how to provide daily care to the patient.
 State regulations that dictate what LPNs are allowed to do vary.
 LVNs usually complete 1-year certificate programs and then sit for the National Council Licensure Examination, or NCLEX-PN, which is required by every state.
-According to the BLS, the number of jobs for licensed practical nurses is predicted to grow 25% from 2012-2022; the agency also reports that LPNs earned median pay of $41,540 in 2012.
+According to the BLS, the number of jobs for licensed practical and licensed vocational nurses is predicted to grow 16% from 2014-2024; the agency also reports that LPNs and LVNs earned median pay of $43,170 in 2015.

 Medical and Health Services Manager

 A medical and health services manager oversees the operation and performance of a medical or health care-related facility, such as a long term care residence.
 Their focus is on areas like efficiency, finance, and regulatory compliance.
 Those who work as nursing home administrators are required to have a state license.
 Medical and health services managers usually have at least a bachelor's degree in health administration or a related field, although pursuit of a master's degree is common.
 Work experience is also usually highly valued by prospective employers.
 The BLS expects that jobs for medical and health services managers will increase 17% from 2014-2024.
 This occupation paid a median salary of $94,500 in 2015.